An insider look at gravity die casting and pressure die casting

 Molds and metal alloys are integral elements of die casting, so they’re required for both Gravity Die Casting and Pressure Die Casting.
 The difference between these two types of die casting lies in the way molten metal (usually an alloy of Aluminum, Zinc, Magnesium, etc.) is introduced into a mold.
 In Gravity Die Casting, the keyword is gravity: the molten metal is poured into the mold from above, with no extra force applied, only the gravity is doing its job.
 In Pressure Die Casting, the process is automated, and the focus is on pressure: the molten metal is forced into the mold under significant pressure (about 150 times higher than the water pressure in your house.)
 This pressure stays the same until the casting gets solidified, in other words, a couple of seconds.

 In terms of speed and automation, Pressure Die Casting performs better than Gravity Die Casting and therefore is more suited for long production runs.
-Besides, since the process is highly automated, the possibility of human error is reduced to the minimum.
+Besides, since the process is highly automated, the possibility of human error is reduced to a minimum.
 However, this efficiency comes with a higher upfront investment cost because tooling is more complex: Pressure Die Casting molds must be made of hardened steel and have internal cooling channels.

 The quality of the final part

-Knowing the difference between these two types of die casting processes, it’s easy to guess the difference between the quality of end products.
+Knowing the difference between these two types of die-casting processes, it’s easy to guess the difference between the quality of end products.
 If you choose to rely on Pressure Die Casting, you’ll get precise, dimensionally accurate castings with walls as thin as 2 mm.
 What’s more, the need for secondary machining and extra finishing will be reduced because as-cast surfaces are generally very smooth.
 With Gravity Die Casting, you won’t get all these characteristics, but the slow speed at which the alloy gets into the mold means that there’s less folding (i.e., the metal doesn’t fold over itself), so less air is trapped inside the casting.

 The bottom line